Maphsge4/NEO/README.md

 - Model: LLaMa-3-8B
 - Workload: Synthetic workloads with various input and output lengths.
 For a pair of input length $l_i$ and output length $l_o$, we synthesize requests with input and output lengths sampled independently and uniformly from $[0.9l_i, 1.1l_i]$ and $[0.9l_o, 1.1l_o]$, respectively.
 Here we fix $l_i=1000$ and pick $l_o$ from $\{50, 100, 200, 300, 400\}$.

+## Reproduction

+Below are instructions for reproducing Figure 6c in the paper.
+Instructions for Figure 10a are the same except for specific details noted in parentheses.

+### With an AWS Account

+1. Launch a g4dn.4xlarge (g5.16xlarge) instance in us-east-1 region with community AMI neo-ae-g4-image (neo-ae-g5-image).
+2. SSH to the instance and run `mamba activate neo` in the shell.
+3. run `cd NEO`
+4. run `python evaluation/reproduce-fig6c.py`(`python evaluation/reproduce-fig10a.py`)

+### Without an AWS Account

+1. Prepare a machine with
+   - Nvidia Tesla T4 (A10G) GPU;
+   - CPU with AVX2 support;
+   - At least 30GB (120GB) main memory for CPU KV Cache.
+   - Ubuntu >= 22.04
+2. Follow the steps in the Installation section to install dependencies.
+3. Download LLaMa-2-7B (LLaMa-3-8B) model weights.
+4. Modify `model_path` entry in `evaluation/configs/config-t4-7b.json` ( `evaluation/configs/config-a10-8b.json`) to the actual path to the model weights.
+5. run `python evaluation/reproduce-fig6c.py`(`python evaluation/reproduce-fig10a.py`) in top level directory of the NEO repository.

+### Expected Results

+- The reproduced figure fig6c.pdf (fig10a.pdf) will be produced in `evaluation` directory.
+- For Figure 6c, there will be only 2 lines (Neo and vLLM).
+By default the script only uses a small subset (100 requests) of the original input data (2000 requests) used in the original experiment.
+This is for the purpose of demonstration and quick verification of the results for faster evaluation.
+As a result, the latency would be lower than the original figure due to less average queuing latency.
+- For Figure 10a, only 2 lines (x16large and baseline) in the original figure will be drawn.

+> NOTE: You can change the hyperparameters of the experiments by modifying the corresponding scripts.
+Please refer to comments in the code for detailed instructions.